hbelleus/bank-account/README.md

 # Additional condition:

-- It is not allowed to withdraw an amount greater than the current account balance.
+- It is not allowed to withdraw an amount larger than the current account balance.